Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/Packages/Express/Express JS.md

 - [[Request]]
 # Middlewares
 ## Built-in Middlewares
-- `express.static(filepath)`: Sets a file to be public so that it's content can be accecced
+- `express.static(filepath)`: Sets a file to be public so that it's content can be accessed in the url in route name, `filepath` is the file path of the publicized directory